fish-not-phish/FHook/README.md

 FHookC2 was developed on top of PythonRAT by Safesploit.
 You can find their GitHub [here](https://github.com/safesploit/PythonRAT/tree/main).

 FHook is a Command and Control server which allows an individual to accept connections from multiple remote clients via a remote access tool.
+This is only for educational purposes, please do not use this to perform any form of illegal activity and always get permission prior to remoting into an individuals device.

 ## C2 Features
 + Tracks current working directory